 Bilbo’s thoughts naturally turn to Gandalf, and whether the wizard would be able to do anything to save them.
 But Bilbo’s new-found sense of responsibility comes through, as he eventually abandons such thoughts, and realizes that there is only one person in a position to do anything to help the dwarves.

 He starts this process by finding where the dwarves are all being held, including Thorin.
 You have to admire both the extent of the Elven-king’s halls – able to keep 12 dwarves locked up and secure in different parts of the complex – and his strategy here, isolating the company until one of them breaks, because he only needs one of them to do so.
+Of course why might wonder why an elf-lord needs to have so many scattered cells in his castle, but Thrainduil isn’t exactly painted in the nicest of terms.

 He reckons without Bilbo though, and Bilbo’s intervention is crucial.
 Thorin’s attitude, and the attitude of the rest of the dwarves, is well elaborated upon here.
 Thorin is described as “low-spirited” because he is considering cracking and telling Thranduil about his quest.
 His conversation with Bilbo enlivens him, and his message to the rest of the dwarves is to stand firm, and not entertain even the thought of parting with their share of the treasure (despite the fact that they still have to slay an “unconquered dragon” to get it).
 They don’t consider that it might be much easier to get out of their situation by just offering the Elven-king some of their bountiful wealth, more than any of them could ever spend.
 No, they’ll stay locked up and take the risk on Bilbo’s plan over such an idea.